 Safe Holiday Trees: Both real and artificial trees can present potential fire hazards.
 Christmas trees that are cut can easily catch fire when they get dried out.
 To prevent an unwanted blaze, purchase your tree as close to the holidays as possible, so it is fresher.
 Cut the trunk at a 45 degree angle when setting it up, so it absorbs the most water.
 And, make sure you fill the tree stand with water at least once a day.

 Artificial trees must be fire resistant.
-Avoid the old-fashioned metal trees that have the added danger of electrocution if they come in contact with a faulty string of lights.
-If you must use a metal tree, do not use lights on it.
-Instead mount colored flood lights away from the tree.
+Avoid reusing old-fashioned metal trees that have the added danger of electrocution if they come in contact with a faulty string of lights.

 The safest Christmas tree is a live potted tree, which won't dry out and can be replanted in your yard instead of thrown on the trash heap.
 The tree should be moved outside within three weeks, before it becomes too acclimated to indoor heat.
 After Christmas, keep it in its burlap in the garage or similar area.
 You can plant the tree when the ground thaws next spring.